 Chapada personnel develop mineralization and lithology wireframes, including refinements, using Leapfrog Geo software.
-Block models are generated in Maptek Vulcan measuring ten meters in each direction for Chapada (Baru, Baruzinho, Cava Central, Cava Norte, Corpo Sul, Sucupira and SW Mina) and five meters in each direction for the Suruca deposits.
+Block models were generated in Maptek Vulcan and will be generated in Studio RM measuring ten meters in each direction for Chapada (Baru, Baruzinho, Buriti and Buriti Norte, Cava Central, Cava Norte, Chapada SW, Corpo Sul, Jatobá, and Sucupira) and 5 m in each direction for the Suruca deposits.
 Block grades are estimated using Ordinary Kriging in areas where sufficient composites are available to produce reliable variograms.
 In the absence of reliable variograms, block estimates are performed using inverse distance to the third power.
 Block model estimates are validated using industry-standard methods.
 NSR parameters are scripted into the finalized block model.

 Classification for Chapada, Suruca Sulphide, and Suruca SW is based on a 50 m by 50 m drill pattern for the Measured Mineral Resources, 100 m by 100 m drill pattern for Indicated, and 200 m by 200 m drill pattern for Inferred.
-For Suruca Oxide, classification is based on a 35 m by 35 m drill pattern for Measured Mineral Resources, 100 m by 50 m for Indicated, and 200 m by 200 m drill pattern for Inferred.
+For Suruca Oxide, classification is based on a 35 m by 35 m drill pattern for Measured Mineral Resources, 100 m by 50 m for Indicated, and 200 m by 200 m drill pattern for Inferred Mineral Resources.